ngryman/fauda/README.md

 Fauda does two things for you:

-1. It **loads** your configuration from files, command-line options, and environment variables; giving flexibility to adapt to your users' workflow.
+1. It **loads** your configuration from files, CLI options, and environment variables; giving flexibility to adapt to your users' workflow.
 2. It **validates** your configuration using a JSON schema, applying defaults when available; abstracting the hard things for you providing auto-completion to your users.

 ## Features

 - **One dependency** to load and validate your configuration.
-- **Load from multiple sources** such as JSON, YAML, JavaScript, Typescript, command-line arguments, and environment variables.
+- **Load from multiple sources** such as JSON / YAML / JS / TS files, CLI options, and environment variables.
-- **Validate your configuration** with a JSON schema.
-BONUS: Your configuration files have auto-completion in VSCode!
+- **Validate your configuration** with a JSON schema (bonus: auto-completion in VSCode!)
 - **Generate types** for your Typescript code and for Typescript configuration files.
 - **Expand environment variables** in any configuration value.